SennaSemakula/Movies/README.md

-# Movies
+# Savings Visualiser
-Python web application to that visualises statistics on movie ratings.
-It utilizes IMDB API and Vue/Odeon, as well as several Py visualisation libraries.
+Python web application to that allows calculates statistics on savings, generating vast visualisations.
+It utilises visualisation libraries such as plotly.

 The following are steps of how to succesfully run the application.
 Please note that Docker is a prerequisite.
 Ensure you have Docker installed on your machine.